friedmanroy/friedmanroy.github.io/_pages/about.md

 I am a [Hebrew University of Jerusalem](https://www.cs.huji.ac.il/) Ph.D. candidate at [Yair Weiss'](https://www.cs.huji.ac.il/~yweiss/) lab for computer vision.

-I'm currenctly researching generative models in computer vision, specifically how (and if) they can be used for tasks other than generating data.
-Currently I am also the TA for HUJI's course for Bayesian Machine Learning, which Yair Weiss and I have built together.
+I research generative models in computer vision, specifically how (and if) they can be used for tasks other than generating data.
+Currently I am also the TA for HUJI's course on Bayesian Machine Learning, which Yair Weiss and I have built together.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.